darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/mask-manager.md

 # shapes

 By default each shape receives an automatically generated name, consisting of the shape type ("brush", "circle", "ellipse", "path", "gradient") and an automatically-incremented integer.
 You can rename a shape by double-clicking on its current name.
-It is a good habit to give shapes and groups meaningful names, especially if you intend to re-use the same selection in different masks.
+It is a good habit to give shapes and groups meaningful names, especially if you intend to reuse the same selection in different masks.

 Click on a shape name to show the selected shape on the image canvas with all of its controls, allowing you to edit the properties of just that shape.
 This is especially useful where there are many overlapping shapes within a mask, making it difficult to select the right one with the mouse.
 Similarly if you select a shape on-screen from within the mask controls of a processing module, that shape will be selected in the mask manager.